Processing and Acquisitional Foci for Level IV

 - noticing the gap between students’ (often surprisingly “fluent” and convincing) performance and the demands of sophisticated language use.
 This heavy use of noticing, individual task- and goal-setting, and self-monitoring to arrive at this accuracy will have to be modeled and instantiated over and over again;

 - a wide range of texts arranged thematically within a unit and throughout the course; the importance of a “slope” within each unit (e.g., from narrative to abstract, from private to public);

 II.
 Discourse-level processing is likely to mean a de-emphasis of syntax and the increasing importance of a lexical grammar.
 This development extends for the remainder of students’ undergraduate career.

 III.
 Interpretation of texts and discerning the significance of parts of the text for motivating an interpretation are increasingly central

 - Exploration of the cultural embeddedness of interpretive frames of reference and their linguistic expression.

-- Assumptions, conventions, procedures in a discourse community
+- Assumptions, conventions, and procedures in a discourse community

 - Text matrix and precis-writing as a way of getting at argument structure, speaker/author stance, assumptions, style, register, social conventions, intentionality, audience sensitivity

-- “Talking about” author stance, plot, significance of action/state/event
+- “Talking about” author stance, plot, the significance of action/state/event

 IV.
-Chaining intensive and extensive reading, writing, and oral performance are critical to get at literate language use:
+Chaining intensive and extensive reading, writing, and oral performance are critical to getting at literate language use: